 WHAT IS A TRUANT?

 To be a Truant you have to be invited and approved by the Truant Committee, have your glass clinked and pay your own way and complete at least one full Truant Ride, or be carried off disabled or worse.
 There is no application process.
 There are currently 81 Truants and once a Truant always a Truant, and to be fined accordingly.
-However as the rides are limited to a maximum of 55 any Truant who misses two consecutive rides has to re-apply with any Rookies if they wish to ride again, if space is available.
-There are no age rules, however the average is middle and while there are no weight rules the average is heavier than you’d expect.
-Indeed the Moroccan ride might have been the heaviest bike ride per capita there ever was.
+However as the rides are limited to a maximum of 60 and any Truant who misses two consecutive rides has to re-apply with any Rookies if they wish to ride again, if space is available.
+There are no age rules, however the average is generally middle and while there are no weight rules the average is heavier than you’d expect.
+Indeed the Mexico ride might have been the heaviest bike ride per capita there ever was.

 Truant’s come from all walks of professional life, albeit with a slight music industry or entrepreneurial bias due to the proclivity of such folk for clinking glasses with Rod: concert and media promoters; barristers, record company, radio and theatre executives; FTSE CEOs, accountants and merchandising swagmen; telecoms and waste disposal entrepreneurs; sports agents, wealth managers, rock and roll and heavy metal band managers and a counter-intelligence cop; guitarists, Washington lawyers, soldiers, solicitors; artists; night club and hotel owners; advertising execs; toy manufacturers; property developers; PRs; publishers; journalists; city slickers; bodyguards and even bank managers, an MP, a celebrity chef and a legendary ex-England rugby prop call themselves Truants.
 All we really share is a dodgy sense of humour, a growing pain threshold, a fondness for sport, though not really cycling, and a love of doing a lot of good, while having a bit of fun.